jmac-10/python-flask-code-example/README.md

 if that's a likely case, I'd probably want to add code to drop duplicates from the search results in app.py, in case the remove_dupes.py script had not been run since duplicates had been added, although that script should probably just be run any time the csv is updated.

+more realistically, data would just be ingested from the csv into a database (sql).
+In that case you could utilize INSERT IGNORE to handle the duplicates.